pmassey191/DataMining/Collaborative/Homework2.md

 ## Problem 4

-We start off by creating a small model which uses market\_segment, adults, customer\_type, and is\_repeated\_guest as explanatory variables.
+We start off by creating a small model which uses `market_segment`, `adults`, `customer_type`, and `is_repeated_guest` as explanatory variables.
 We also create a large linear model which includes all variables in our dataset excluding the arrival date.
 To generate the best possible linear model we utilize the lasso model on all variables and interactions.
 To measure the out of sample performance of our lasso model, we use the RMSE.
-For the small, large and lasso models the RMSE’s are 0.2672,0.2413,0.2264 respectively.
+For the small, large and lasso models the RMSE’s are 0.2653, 0.2349, 0.2162 respectively.
 We can see that the lasso model beats the two other models.

 ![](Homework2_files/figure-markdown_strict/unnamed-chunk-8-1.png)![](Homework2_files/figure-markdown_strict/unnamed-chunk-8-2.png)